saralana/saralana.github.io/_posts/2020-08-07-pontos cegos-en.md

 **TACTICS OF INVISIBILITY - IN PROCESS**

-Development of a route plotter that allows you to trace routes from a point A to a point B of a city passing only through the blind spots of security cameras.
+Development of a route tracer to trace routes from a point A to a point B of a city passing only through the blind spots of security cameras.

-Creation of tools for bluring images recorded by video surveillance cameras.
+<br> Also, on this research axis, I do <a href="../workshops" target="_blank">&nbsp;workshops&nbsp;</a> for creation of tools for bluring images recorded by video surveillance cameras.
 <br><br>
 <div class="row">
   <div class="column">